LiyingZhou12/BurstLink/README.md

 ## Reference
-BurstLink: a statistical mechanistic model reveals global transcriptional dynamics with gene regulatory interactions from single-cell data.
+BurstLink: a statistical mechanistic model to reveal global transcriptional dynamics with gene regulatory interactions from single-cell data.